Rich and American? Australia wants you

 U.S. “innovators” would help to build links between Australians and “entrepreneurial hubs” such as Silicon Valley, Los Angeles and Boston, it added.

-“Australia has long been a place of innovative ideas, research and development, but has often lacked the capital, depth of entrepreneurial talent or scale to commercialize our ideas successfully,” Austrade said.
+“Australia has long been a place of innovative ideas, research and development, but has often lacked the capital, depth of entrepreneurial talent or scale to commercialise our ideas successfully,” Austrade said.

 Australia’s national science agency, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), boasts inventions such as WiFi, high-nutrient grains and a new way of making plastics that is already the basis of more than 200 patents.
 But it often struggles to bring its ideas to market due to a lack of venture capital.